StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/email-to-users.md

-# How to Configure the EmailerToUser Notifier
+# Configure the EmailerToUser Notifier

 This topic provides step-by-step instructions for configuring the *EmailerToUser* [notifier](../about-notifications.md#notifiers) in TheHive.